beginning of content

 Burnout may:

-You may get burnout if you have focused all your energy on your work for a long time and not given enough energy to your health, family and friends.
+You may get burnout if you give all your energy on your work for a long time and not enough energy to your health, family and friends.

-Burnout is usually an extreme form of work-related stress.
+Burnout is usually a significant and persistent form of work-related stress.
+You might feel like you are having a nervous breakdown.
 It can also be due to other parts of your life, such as being a long-term carer.

 Tips for a healthy work-life balance